 How do I choose the right DevOps tools?

 There is a great deal of competition out there as far as DevOps toolchains are concerned.
 Indeed, there are even tools that cover several of the functions listed above.

 When training for DevOps certification, prospective engineers will study how to select the most effective and appropriate DevOps tools.
 This is based on the exact requirements of an organization and its DevOps pipeline.
-Senior DevOps engineers will often also have experience working with multiple applications, as well as frameworks like ITIL and Lean.
+Senior DevOps and DevSecOps engineers will often also have experience working with multiple applications, as well as frameworks like ITIL and Lean.

 While there is the option to hire a freelance DevOps engineer for this purpose, having qualified engineers on hand can lead to much better results.
 For one, your own DevOps engineers will be better able to assess whether a given tool will suit your specific organizational structure, requirements, goals, and so on.
 Remember, DevOps is a continuous solution that requires knowledgeable practitioners to generate optimized value.